SanguineTunic/sanguinetunic.github.io/index.md

 Any wishes and improvments are highly whished to be posted in my  <a href="https://www.tapatalk.com/groups/sanguinetunic/suggestions-and-wishes-t2.html">Suggestions and Wishes</a> thread.
 And a Linux and/or Mac version might be coming, if enough people request it.

-Here you can see the current two sides of the options Menu:
+Here you can see the current two pages of the options Menu:

 <img src="images/su_interface.png" alt="The current layout of the Interface."> <img src="images/su_advanced.png">